 Leverage performance reports

-With the help of your time-tracking software as well as your project management tools, you can have a better overview of how your employees are performing.
+With the help of your time-tracking software as well as a suitable management platform, you can have a better overview of how your employees are performing.
 You’ll notice if they spend more time on certain tasks, when specific bottlenecks in projects show up, and when they tend to procrastinate.

 Use that information to create actionable reports – not merely filled with praise or criticism – to personalize their performance reports.
 Don’t just outline what they’re doing right or wrong.
 Give them solutions to their problems and tools to resolve their issues.
 These reports should help them advance in their time management skills.